Wednesday 11 September 2019

 The IPCC’s 2018 report highlighted the need for swifter and more ambitious action if global temperature rises are to be kept below 1.5°C this century.
 Now is the time for the European healthcare sector to step up its efforts and take coordinated action to reduce its own GHG emissions, foster resilience to climate change at organisational and community level, and become a leading voice in wider international efforts to tackle this issue.

-Join us in London this September for the first annual European Healthcare Climate Summit, where you will have the opportunity to come together with other sustainable healthcare leaders to share your experiences of tackling climate change in the European healthcare sector.
+This September HCWH Europe will hold the first annual European Healthcare Climate Summit, where you will have the opportunity to come together with other sustainable healthcare leaders to share your experiences of tackling climate change in the European healthcare sector.
 Learn about proven solutions and opportunities for the sector to achieve measurable GHG reductions, gain inspiration from your peers to help enhance your own organisation’s response to climate change and contribute to the development of Climate-smart Healthcare in Europe by becoming part of our growing network.

 During the Summit, we will be seeking your valuable insight and input to assist us in developing our new 2030 Roadmap for Climate-smart Healthcare in Europe.
 This roadmap will set out a new sector-wide vision and framework for action, creating momentum to accelerate progress towards effective climate action within the European health sector focused on our three Climate-smart healthcare goals:

 - Leadership – working towards system and supply chain transformation to drive innovation and change, and leveraging the voice of healthcare professionals to raise awareness and encourage wider community action on climate change.